Table of Contents

 Training in Delta Force

 Marksmanship skills are a key element in the training.
-Candidates must learn to shoot both moving and stationary targets without having time to take aim.
+Candidates must learn to shoot both moving and stationary targets without having time to aim.
 They must be accurate enough to use this skill, for example, in a hostage situation when they need to shoot the enemy without harming the hostages.

 Breaching skills include how to pick different types of locks on houses, cars, and safes.
 All aspects of espionage are covered as well as the use of various weapons, and advanced driving training ensures they can drive in difficult terrain and situations.
 Demolition training covers the use of explosives and how to make explosive devices from easily available materials.